The Anarchist Cookbook

 The Anarchist Cookbook, first published in 1971, is a book containing instructions for the manufacture of explosives, rudimentary telecommunications phreaking devices, and related weapons, as well as instructions for the home manufacture of illicit drugs, including LSD.
-It was written by William Powell at the apex of the counterculture era to protest against United States's involvement in the Vietnam War.
+It was written by William Powell at the apex of the counterculture era to protest against the United States' involvement in the Vietnam War.
 Powell converted to Anglicanism in 1976 and later attempted to have the book removed from circulation.
-However, the copyright belonged to the publisher, who continued circulation until the company was acquired in 1991.
+However, the copyright belonged to the publisher, who continued circulating the book until the company was bought out in 1991.
 Its legality has been questioned in several jurisdictions.

 History

 Creation

-The Anarchist Cookbook was written by William Powell as a teenager and first published in 1971 at the apex of the counterculture era to protest against United States involvement in the Vietnam War.
-Powell gained inspiration for his text from his experiences with Vietnam veterans throughout his time living in New York City, during which, the pacifist movements of the 1960s began to take a more violent turn, having been responsible for over 100 politically inspired bombings.
+The Anarchist Cookbook was written by William Powell as a teenager and first published in 1971 at the apex of the counterculture era to protest against the United States' involvement in the Vietnam War.
+Powell gained inspiration for his text from his experiences with Vietnam veterans while living in New York City, during which time the pacifist movements of the 1960s began to take a more violent turn.
 Powell began plans to become a writer but decided upon a political course when he was drafted into the Vietnam war, which inspired him to write "recipes" and later compile them into a "cookbook".
 The initial vision of The Anarchist Cookbook was to post instructional flyers in New York City, including how to properly throw a Molotov cocktail and how to make LSD.
 These "recipes" were eventually adapted to make up an entire book.
 From 1968 to 1970, Powell began researching in the "U.S. Combat Bookshelf" at the New York Public Library, including mainstream external texts such as The Boy Scout Handbook, and anarchist texts like Fuck the System by Abbie Hoffman.
 The initial manuscript was sent to Lyle Stuart in 1970.

 Powell stated The Anarchist Cookbook was initially designed as a book meant to provide education to "the silent majority" of the American population.
 He described that the book was not intended for extant political fringe organizations but was designed to galvanize a great societal change by inciting the general population.
-The ultimate goal of the text was to provide the general population with the skills and capabilities to organize against fascist, capitalist, and communist threats that he perceived.
-Powell stated: "The central idea to the book was that violence is an acceptable means to bring about political change," a sentiment that he would renounce later in life.
+The ultimate goal of the text was to provide the general population with the skills and capabilities to organize against fascist, capitalist, and communist threats.
+Powell stated: "The central idea to the book was that violence is an acceptable means to bring about political change", a sentiment that he would renounce later in life.